Monday, 16 January 2023

 Despite his ‘gold links and chain’, his ‘white shirt, and shiny boot’, and his prestigious degree from one of the world’s leading universities, Henley's glare shrinks Rice, reducing him to a ‘little black man’.

 We don't know if Rice read this poem, or what he made of it.
-What we do know is what Rice went on to make of himself, building a life and career which were nothing short of extraordinary.
+What we do know is what Rice went on to make of himself, building an incredible life and career.

 For enquiries relating to past students at the UoE please contact the Centre for Research Collections Research Services team at: is-crc@ed.ac.uk